carloscabo/npm-gulp-replacement/README.md

 nodemon
 npm-run-all <--- this is for Windows compatibillity :)
 ````

-To install all the needed packages just type on your terminal:
-`npm run ngr:install` (this will take a while)

-This will install 4 packages _globally_ and link them to you local project `node_modules` folder (creating some symbolic links).

-## 3B.
-Install node.js packges manually
-If the previous process fails you may need to install the required node packages by hand, don't worry, it's an easy procedure.

 Install them **globally** from your terminal with the followin command lines:
 ````